deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 > </details>

-> Table 2 compares the performance of BLIP-3-Video against other models on multiple-choice video question answering tasks, showing its accuracy using different numbers of tokens.
+> Table 2 compares the performance of BLIP-3-Video against other models on multiple-choice question answering benchmarks, showing its accuracy with different numbers of tokens.

 {{< table-caption >}}